 Premier kale leaves are medium green, smooth with scalloped edges.
 The midribs and stems are white and tender.
-Popular among market growers for bunching, baby leaf and microgreens.
+Popular among market growers for bunching at 4-5", baby leaf and microgreens.

 - Cool season annual